localtoast9001/pi-frame/src/pi-frame-gtk/README.md

 ### Install GTK on Fedora
 ` sudo dnf install gtk3-devel clutter-devel webkit2gtk3-devel libgda-devel gobject-introspection-devel `
 ` sudo dnf install gtkmm30-devel `

+### Make pi-frame-gtk
+Assuming you have done git clone into ~/pi-frame and are logged in as the pi user.
+` cd ~/pi-frame/src/pi-frame-gtk `
+` make `
+This will produce the binary ~/pi-frame/bin/pi-frame-gtk

+## Launching on Startup
+As the pi user, modify `~/.config/lxsession/LXDE-pi/autostart` Add the following line at the end:
+` @/home/pi/pi-frame/bin/pi-frame-gtk --fullscreen --interval 10 /home/pi/Pictures/ `
+This will launch the app in full screen and cycle through all the pictures in the pi user's Pictures/ directory with an interval of 10 minutes for each picture.

 ## Coding Conventions
 * snake_case.